 The first step in selecting a track lighting system for your home is to decide on the track head.
 There are hundreds of track head styles to choose from.
 Try to stay with the general decor theme of the room.

 Next, choose the bulb; you can pick from a wide range of bulb types including low-voltage, halogen, fluorescent, LED and halide lamps.
 The right type of bulb will depend on the quality and strength of light you want in the room.

 You will also have to decide how exactly you plan to set up the lights on the track.
 Your specific needs, including whether you want to highlight an object, will determine how you cluster the lights.
 The large amount of choice as to the placement of the lights is part of what makes track lighting such a great option.

 Track lighting is one of the simpler lighting types to install.
 In fact, there are kits which can be purchased that come with just about everything you need to install the lights.
-If you prefer to have a professional install your track lighting system, then make it simple and find a professional electrician.
+If you prefer to have a professional install your track lighting system, then make it simple and find a licensed electrician.